R-YaTian/R-YaTian.github.io/_pages/en_US/faq.md

 **A:** No, you will need a hardmod to install HiyaCFW.
 Follow Gadorach's [hardmodding guide](https://gbatemp.net/threads/dsi-downgrading-the-complete-guide.393682/){:target="_blank"} to hardmod your DSi.
 Previous soldering experience is required.

-<a name="faq_2gbsd" />**Q:** Can I use an SD card higher than 2GB with HiyaCFW yet?
+<a name="faq_2gbsd" />**Q:** Can I use an SD card higher than 2GB with HiyaCFW?
 {: .notice--info}

-**A:** Yes, using TWiLight Menu++.
-See the [Replacing System Menu with TWiLight Menu++](replacing-system-menu-with-twlmenu++) page for more information.
-Low-level "full" formatting your SD card with a tool like GUIFormat can help as well, but this will not get you around the DSi Menu's block limit, whereas TWiLight Menu++ does.
+**A:** Low-level "full" formatting your SD card with a tool like GUIFormat can help as well, but this will not get you around the DSi Menu's block limit.
+However, [replacing the System Menu with TWiLight Menu++](installing-twilight-menu++) completely removes the limit.

 <a name="faq_notwlmenupp" />**Q:** Why don't I see TWiLight Menu++?
 {: .notice--info}